 - provide employees with a direct line to immediate help

 Hopefully, since you’ve practiced, people won’t panic.
 When there’s an emergency, people just want to be sure they know what to do.
 If you’re in a plane that’s going down, you want a flight crew who is calm and tells you exactly what you need to do to stay alive.
 You aren’t worrying about if you should grab your laptop or leave it behind.
-Same goes with a natural disaster.
+The same goes with a natural disaster.
 The number one priority is to keep your people safe; assets are a distant second.

-Survey the results
+Survey the Results

 Once the threat has passed and your people are safe, it’s time to see how well your emergency system worked.
 Mass communication software often comes with analytics to help you measure your effectiveness so you can continually improve.
-If your company is in the hurricane-prone areas, such as Florida and the Gulf Coast, chances are you will have plenty of opportunity to hone your plan to a science.
+If your company is in hurricane-prone areas, such as Florida and the Gulf Coast, chances are you will have plenty of opportunities to hone your plan to a science.

-Your people are your most important asset so it’s important to not only keep them safe, but give them a platform to discuss what went well and what needs improving.
-Encourage employees to give honest feedback on how well the plan was communicated, how much time the system gave them to prepare and take action, and if they felt informed before, during and after an event.
+Your people are your most important asset so it’s important to not only keep them safe but give them a platform to discuss what went well and what needs improving.
+Encourage employees to give honest feedback on how well the plan was communicated, how much time the system gave them to prepare and take action, and if they felt informed before, during, and after an event.